MonoidMusician/blog/sources/reformed_oop.md

 You can merge records together to add more methods.
 Inheritance through composition: you can instantiate other objects and manage methods however you see fit.

+It is not compatible with prototypal inheritance.
+But if you really want *dynamic* extensibility in particular, you could maybe do something with [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).

 ### Erlang-style processes